Mikhil11/MATLAB-support-cookiecutter-project-templates/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 Before you submit a push request, check that it meets these guidelines:

 1. The push request should include tests.
+2. If a push request is made in the code folder,the contribution programming style should match with the {{ cookiecutter.project_slug }}'s programming style
-2. If the push request adds functionality, the docs should be updated.
+3. If the push request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.

 Tips